ieee-vgtc/ieeevis.org/year/2016/info/presenter-information/speakers-and-presenters.md

 permalink: /year/2016/info/presenter-information/speakers-and-presenters
 ---

+VIS Paper presenters have 20 minutes --- including questions --- for their talk.
+Please be respectful of this time limit.

 All meeting rooms will be equipped with a projector with a minimum native resolution of 1280 X 800.
 Each room is equipped with a "state of the art", industry standard, HDMI scaler that will handle a maximum